7 Reasons To Have Sex on Your Period, Because The Health Benefits Certainly Outweigh Any Mess

 "It can bring up a lot of fear and anxiety to be open and vulnerable with your partner…,” licensed psychologist, Jaclyn Witmer Lopez, tells Bustle.
 “Vulnerability is a huge contributor to intimacy and connection so one must fight the urge to shut it down.”

-6. It Will Force You To Break Out Of Your Comfort Zone
+6. It Will Break You Out Of Your Comfort Zone

-If you're a missionary-in-bed-only type of woman, period sex may change that.
-You may decide to try new positions, or opt against intercourse in favor of other, related activities.
-You may even want to take it to the shower!
+If you're a missionary-in-bed-only type of sex-haver, period sex may change that.
+You may decide to try new positions, or opt against intercourse in favor of other sex-related activities.
 According to Dr. Dweck, sex in the shower is an option that some of her patients choose when a partner is menstruating.
-Not just because it can save a favorite pair of sheets, but spare a possible mess as well.
+Not just because it can save a beloved set of 1000-count Egyptian sheets, but spare a possible mess, although likely minimal, as well.

 7. Because You Know You Want To

-Women tend to be pretty damn horny both right before and during their period.
-The reason for this is that the pelvic area and genitals get really swollen, making you crave sex the same way you crave pizza.
+People with periods tend to be pretty damn horny both right before and during their period.
+The reason for this is that the pelvic area and genitals get really swollen, building arousal.

 "There are some women who love to have sex during their period, and no wonder, our estrogen is usually at its lowest at the beginning of our period,” sex educator and intimacy coach, Elle Chase, tells Bustle.
 “During our flow our estrogen AND our testosterone rises making us feel more sexed up.
 Plus, increases in blood flow can make our vulva and vagina more sensitive while we're menstruating... so there's that.
 A heightened horniness and pleasure can become associated with period sex, intensifying sexual desire.”